fritsjan/WT32-SC01-PLUS-PLATFORMIO/README.md

 ## This template is made for easy use in platform.io

-First of all the WT32-SC01-PLUS is using a custom ESP32-S3 module made by WIRELESS-TAG It has 8Mb FLASH and 2Mb PSRAM.
+First of all the WT32-SC01-PLUS is using a custom ESP32-S3 module made by WIRELESS-TAG.
+It has 8Mb FLASH and 2Mb PSRAM.
 In platform.io the closest esp32-s3 for this is the um_tinys3 board.
 So I used this here, see platform.ini for details

 Note that after uploading the firmware, the device is NOT automatically restarted, you have to do this manually (BUG in ESP32 library)
 ## This template works together with the squareline editor from lvgl, this is the workflow used

-When working with the squareline editor from lvgl, set the project in squareline to:
+When working with the [squareline editor](https://squareline.io/) from lvgl, set the project in squareline to:
 - Arduino, with TFT_eSPI (which we cannot use, but will replace with LovyanGFX in this main.cpp file)
 - 480 x 320, 16 bit display